ariasdiniz/macaw_framework/README.md

 MacawFramework::Macaw.new(custom_log: nil)
 ```

 - Cache invalidation time should be specified in seconds.
-In order to enable caching, The application.json file
+In order to enable caching, The `application.json` file
-should exist in the app main directory and it need the `cache_invalidation` config set.
+  should exist in the app main directory and it needs the `cache_invalidation` config set.
 It is possible to
   provide a list of strings in the property `ignore_headers`.
-All the client headers with the same name of any
+All the client headers with the same name as any
-of the strings provided will be ignored from caching strategy.
+  of the strings provided will be ignored from the caching strategy.
 This is useful to exclude headers like
   correlation IDs from the caching strategy.

-- URL parameters like `...endOfUrl?key1=value1&key2=value2` can be find in the `context[:params]`
+- URL parameters like `...endOfUrl?key1=value1&key2=value2` can be found in the `context[:params]`

 ```ruby
 m.get('/test_params') do |context|